realtymaps/dbsync/README.md

        --files='*.pgsql' \
        --case-sensitive
 ```
-will will use options equivalent to the following options object:
+will use options equivalent to the following options object:
 ```
 {
   client: 'mysql',